 Over the last decade, I have dedicated my career to the field of higher education and helping others pursue their academic journeys.
 From issuing new student admissions to maintaining international student immigration records, I consciously view my small contribution to their lives as an honor.
 In these years I have seen how higher education is a stepping-stone that paves the way to a student’s future – a concept not lost on me in its gravity.
 While helping others achieve their academic goals, I slowly began to pursue my own bachelor’s degree in Anthropology.
 I love how this science explores the story of us, humans, not only throughout history but today in our diverse cultures and perfectly human behaviors.
 It is a science that connects harmoniously with my passion for writing and natural affinity for continued life-long education.
 I begin an online graduate program in natural resource management focused on ecological and environmental sustainability and restoration in August 2022 while continuing to build my career.

-My current position as SEVIS Coordinator has bolstered my ability to interpret and apply government regulations in practical, everyday situations as they pertain to immigration law and visa status maintenance and compliance.
-Cutting through the legal jargon and applying these interpretations to the myriad of caveats and gray areas of my student and scholar populations is an everyday challenge that continues to grow my ability to not only interpret, but disseminate these regulations to others who have various levels of understanding and involvement.
-Most notably, communicating these regulations to second language learners who have little cultural and practical experience with American government policy and expectations.
-Navigating immigration-related policy and regulations has been a particular challenge over the last two years due to the ongoing pandemic, requiring not only an understanding of US regulations but the border policies of several other countries as well.
-Additionally, this position exposes me to thousands of individuals and their families who originate from wholly diverse backgrounds and cultures.
-My client populations originate from over 100 countries and their perspectives are as varied as their inquiries.
-Further, working in academia for the last decade has placed me at the forefront of linguistic and social changes to western culture as they relate to inter- and intra-personal relationships.
+My previous position as SEVIS Coordinator at Colorado State University in the International Students and Scholars (ISSS) office bolstered my ability to interpret and apply government regulations in practical, everyday situations as they pertain to immigration law and visa status maintenance and compliance.
+Cutting through the legal jargon and applying these interpretations to the myriad of caveats and gray areas of my student and scholar populations was an everyday challenge that continued to grow my ability to not only interpret but disseminate these regulations to others who had various levels of understanding and involvement.
+Most notably, communicating these regulations to second language learners who had little cultural and practical experience with American government policy and expectations.
+Navigating immigration-related policy and regulations had been a particular challenge during the first two years of the COVID-19 pandemic, requiring not only an understanding of US regulations but the border policies of several other countries as well.
+Additionally, this position exposed me to thousands of individuals and their families who originated from wholly diverse backgrounds and cultures.
+My client populations originated from over 100 countries and their perspectives were as varied as their inquiries.
+Further, working in academia for the last decade has placed me at the forefront of linguistic and social changes in Western culture as they relate to inter- and intra-personal relationships.

-As SEVIS Coordinator, I am also subject to immovable federal deadlines for reporting purposes.
-These reports are submitted intermittently throughout the year including the submission of weekly, monthly, and semesterly reports.
-This requires intense project management and organizational skills to maintain the reporting schedule and ensure the required data is collected from thousands of students and reported to the federal government on time.
-Since my incumbency, I have helped our office achieve these deadlines ahead of schedule, often with weeks to spare.
+As SEVIS Coordinator, I was also subject to immovable federal deadlines for reporting purposes.
+These reports were submitted intermittently throughout the year including the submission of weekly, monthly, and semesterly reports.
+This required extreme project management and organizational skills to maintain the reporting schedule and ensure the required data was collected from thousands of students and reported to the federal government on time.
+In my incumbency, I helped ISSS achieve those deadlines ahead of schedule, often with weeks to spare.

-In May 2022, I relocated to Rhode Island after accepting a position with BMFA at Brown University.
-As Faculty Actions Specialist, I facilitate faculty and affiliate recruitment by advising BioMed departments on searches, pre-selects, and targets of opportunities, assist with reappointments and promotions, process BioMed Tuition Aid Program applications in WorkDay, and identify system efficiencies while building out our internal training and external process manuals.
-This position also tackles special projects such as the BMFA website redesign which is nearing its completion upon submission, review, and approval by the BioMed Communications Office.
-This project requires a working knowledge of BMFA processes, the Division of BioMed’s standards and criteria, Brown University’s faculty handbook and an understanding of BMFA’s relationship to the departments it serves and our hospital affiliates to ensure the most up-to-date and accurate information is provided to our clients with special attention to detail for congruency between pages and subject matter.
-I was also charged with building out a portion of the website intended for Biology Departments and faculty which will be an ongoing process.
+In May 2022, I relocated to Rhode Island after accepting a position in the BioMed Faculty Administration (BMFA) at Brown University.
+As Faculty Actions Specialist, I facilitated faculty and affiliate recruitment by advising BioMed departments on searches, pre-selects, and targets of opportunities, assisted with reappointments and promotions, processed BioMed Tuition Aid Program applications in WorkDay, and identified system efficiencies while building out our internal training and external process manuals.
+This position also tackled special projects such as the BMFA website which was launched in October 2023.
+This project required a working knowledge of BMFA processes, the Division of BioMed’s standards and criteria, Brown University’s faculty handbook, and an understanding of BMFA’s relationship to the departments and hospital affiliates it serves to ensure the most up-to-date and accurate information was provided to our clients with special attention to detail for congruency between pages and subject matter.
+I was also charged with building out a portion of the website intended for Biology Departments and Faculty which is an ongoing process.

-A key element to this position is flexibility and a willingness to cross-train with my colleagues and leadership to assist with coverage when necessary.
-Most recently, I was trained to provide coverage for BMFA’s Director in anticipation of her leave of absence including facilitating the creation and dissemination of tenure faculty hire term sheets, initiating background checks, requesting visual compliance checks for visa appointments, participating in the faculty merit process, facilitating faculty annual reviews, processing sabbatical requests, and conducting salary reviews for faculty and affiliates.
-Providing this coverage has instilled a deep appreciation within me for the work our Director does and the support and flexibility of our team as we navigated this Spring.
-In addition to this coverage, I am also actively training to temporarily take on several responsibilities of our Manager of Academic Affairs in anticipation of his departure from BMFA.
-These duties include facilitating meetings and preparing agendas for the Committee on Medical Faculty Appointments, disseminating ID cards for new house staff at our affiliated hospitals, and assisting with promotions letters over the course of the summer.
+A key element to this position was flexibility and a willingness to cross-train with my colleagues and leadership to assist with coverage when necessary.
+Most recently, I was trained to provide coverage for BMFA’s Director during her leave of absence in the Spring of 2023.
+This included facilitating the creation and dissemination of tenure faculty hire term sheets, initiating background checks, requesting visual compliance checks for visa appointments, participating in the faculty merit process, facilitating faculty annual reviews, processing sabbatical requests, and conducting salary reviews for faculty and affiliates.
+Providing this coverage instilled a deep appreciation within me for the work our Director does and the support and flexibility of our team as we navigated her absence.
+In addition to this coverage, I also trained and provided coverage for our Manager of Academic Affairs role after the incumbent departed BMFA to relocate internationally.
+These duties included facilitating meetings and preparing agendas for the Committee on Medical Faculty Appointments, disseminating ID cards for new house staff at our affiliated hospitals, assisting with promotions letters over the course of the summer, and training the new Manager of Academic Affairs after her hire.

 Although my experience and skills may not be a one-for-one analog of what you may be searching for, my foundations are strong.
 My technical skills coupled with my well-versed soft skills give me the right perspective, training, and approach for working with diverse clients, both internal and external.
 Whatever I do not know or do not have experience with, I will obtain and master quickly as is my nature.
 I wholly view the opportunities I pursue as strong steps forward in my career and place me in a field where we can work together with our communities to help conserve and build our cultural spaces while building pathways to cultural exchanges.
 My professional and academic training has made me keenly aware of personal biases and how they influence individuals allowing me to avoid such pitfalls as applying my lens to others as the standard.
 I know I have much left to learn, and that prospect excites me.